Vicenteguallpa/cookiecutterGuide/README.md

 ```
 $ docker-compose -f local.yml up
 ```
-This can take a while to complete, but if all is well you should see the following output:
+This can take a while to complete, but if all went well you should see the following output:
 ```
 ...
 [Browsersync] Proxying: http://django:8000